 The module will begin with a look into the historical perspectives of both the discovery and use of antibiotics in the clinic.
 The module will then cover the current situation of global antibiotic usage and how misuse and over prescription has lead to the emergence of antibiotic resistance.
 A series of lectures will cover modern techniques and methodologies that are used to both discover and develop new antibiotic compounds into the next generation of drugs.
 In this regard, students will gain hands-on practical experience of screening antibiotics and novel natural product extracts (of their own choosing) against a panel of bacterial species.
 Students will have access to state-of–the-art High throughput Screening facility in the IMI.

 In this module you will be introduced to several key concepts in understanding host-pathogen interactions, including: virulence, the evolution of virulence and the Red Queen hypothesis, pathogen lifestyles, such as intracellular parasitism and latency and genetic variation in hosts and pathogens

-4. Antibiotics, Microbial Surfaces and Surface Interactions.
-(20 credits)
+5. Antibiotics, Microbial Surfaces and Surface Interactions (30 credits)

 This module will cover the key elements present at the microbial surface, and relate these in part to antibiotic targets.
 The threat of antibiotic resistance will be covered in detail and provide the student with a thorough understanding of both drug target and resistance mechanisms.

 Our understanding of Microbes has been revolutionised by our ability to sequence their genomes and by other ‘omics’ techniques.
 This module will cover sequencing technology, genomics, transcriptomics, proteomics and metagenomics and explore how these have advanced our understanding of microbial pathogens.
-You will consider issues which arise from the need to analyse large data sets and will gain hands on experience of bioinformatics tools.
+You will consider issues which arise from the need to analyse large data sets and will gain hands on experience.